Robert Saunders Jr.: Biography

-Robert Saunders, Jr. was born January 25, 1805, to Robert Saunders (born 1761) and his second wife Susannah Jones.
-Like his father, Saunders, Jr. attended the College of William and Mary, receiving an A.B. in 1823.
+Robert Saunders Jr. was born January 25, 1805, to Robert Saunders (born 1761) and his second wife Susannah Jones.
+Like his father, Saunders attended the College of William & Mary, receiving an A.B. in 1823.
 He also attended the University of Virginia in 1825, the university's first year of operation, taking courses in law.

 On June 17, 1828, Saunders married Lucy Burwell Page, daughter of John Page, the former Virginia Governor and congressman of the U.S. House of Representatives.
 Lucy became an author, writing short stories including at least one ghost story.

-Robert Saunders, Jr. was elected professor of Mathematics at the College of William and Mary in 1833 and served in this position until 1848.
-While the College's president, Thomas Roderick Dew, was away on an extended honeymoon trip to Europe with his new wife Natalia Hay, Saunders was to serve in the role pro tem.
+Saunders was elected professor of mathematics at the College of William & Mary in 1833 and served in this position until 1848.
+While the college's president, Thomas Roderick Dew, was away on an extended honeymoon trip to Europe with his new wife Natalia Hay, Saunders was to serve in the role pro tem.
 However, Dew died in Paris in August 1846, leading to Saunders being narrowly selected to assume the role officially.
-Saunders is notable as he was the sole president of the College not to reside in the President's House during his presidency, instead electing to remain in his residency along the Palace Green near the former site of the Governor's Palace.
+Saunders is notable as he was the sole president of the college not to reside in the President's House during his presidency, instead electing to remain in his residence along the Palace Green near the former site of the Governor's Palace.

-Saunders's time as President of the College was fraught with divisiveness and a general decline in the College's wellbeing.
-John Millington and other professors urged Saunders to move the College to Richmond, but Saunders's support for such an action and his inability to stabilize the College led to the forced resignation of Saunders and nearly every professor.
+Saunders's time as President of the college was fraught with divisiveness and a general decline in the college's wellbeing.
+John Millington and other professors urged Saunders to move the college to Richmond, but Saunders's support for such an action and his inability to stabilize the college led to the forced resignation of Saunders and nearly every professor.
 Staunch slavery advocate Nathaniel Beverly Tucker of the Law School was spared this fate as his politics secured favor with the Board of Visitors.

 After leaving the college, Saunders was elected to the Virginia state senate in 1852, representing Williamsburg for three two-year terms.
 Faltering in the political sphere, Saunders travelled alone to seek employment with the Confederate States of America in Richmond, ultimately finding some clerical work.
-Robert Saunders, Jr. died in either 1868 or 1869.
+Robert Saunders Jr. died in either 1868 or 1869.
 Lucy died in 1885.